Timeless Ceremonies

 A civil ceremony is one of several legal ways to get married in Ireland.

-Conducted by an HSE Registrar, civil ceremonies offer a straightforward and dignified way to celebrate your marriage.
+Conducted by a HSE Registrar, civil ceremonies offer a straightforward and dignified way to celebrate your marriage.
 This guide explains how civil ceremonies work, what they include and how they compare with other legal ceremony options.

 What Is a Civil Ceremony?

-A civil ceremony is a legal marriage ceremony conducted by an HSE Registrar.
+A civil ceremony is a legal marriage ceremony conducted by a HSE Registrar.
 It can take place in a Civil Registration Service office or at an approved venue, provided it meets the legal requirements for civil marriages.

 Civil ceremonies are non religious in nature and follow guidelines set by the Civil Registration Service.